Category Archives: Cartoons

 Punching Through The Glass Ceiling

 One of the co-workers of tech company cubicle drone Dilbert in Scott Adams’s inspired eponymous cartoon series is a fierce and talented engineer called Alice.
 She responds to the sexism and stupidity of her co-workers with extreme violence.
 She has triangular hair.
-Apropos of nothing, yesterday’s Economist magazine profiles Padmasree Warrior, chief technology officer with tech […]
+Apropos of nothing, yesterday’s Economist magazine profiles Padmasree Warrior, chief technology officer with […]

 Just Tell Me “No”